 - Students may receive financial aid up to their Cost of Attendance (COA).
 The COA includes direct institutional charges (tuition and fees) and estimates of indirect expenses (room and board, transportation, books and supplies, and miscellaneous expenses).

-- Students will receive an email when their financial aid notification may be accessed on the Net Partner.
-Students will need to log into Net Partner to accept or decline their award(s).
+- Students will receive an email when their financial aid may be accessed on Net Partner.

 Billing & Refunds

-- Anticipated aid is replaced with actual aid after the last drop date of each semester if the aid has been accepted on Net Partner and all required financial aid documents have been received and processed.
+- Anticipated aid is applied to the account after the last drop date of each semester if the aid has been accepted on Net Partner and all required financial aid documents have been received and processed.

 - Any remaining charges after all financial aid is applied must be paid by the E-Bill due date.

-- PLAN AHEAD - Refunds are not available until after the semester begins and approximately 3-4 weeks after the start date of the term.
+- PLAN AHEAD - Refunds are not available until after the semester begins and approximately 2 weeks after the start date of the term.
 Indirect expenses may need to be paid out of pocket until the refund is available.